What can I do about cats around my bird feeders?

 Calgary’s model is ideal because it has all of the components to motivate cat lovers to comply with the bylaw and it’s self-financing.
 The public awareness campaign educates people about the dangers faced by outdoor cats, and why it’s important to keep cats from roaming unsupervised.
 The promise to return serves as motivation to license cats, and licensing revenue supports sheltering, enforcement and the return of escapees.
 These components, not the bylaw itself, are what gives Calgary the highest rates of compliance in the country.
 Read more about the Calgary model here.”

 It’s Not Just Birds

 Outdoor cats are experts at hunting anything that moves and is small enough for them to capture.
 All types of wildlife from small mammals, birds, reptiles, amphibians and even insects are at risk from cat attacks.
+Predator and prey populations co-evolve over long periods of time, domestic cats are not a natural part of the ecosystem.
+Unlike natural most predator, domestic cats will hunt and kill whether they intend to ingest the prey or not.
 Keeping your cat indoors respects the biodiversity in your local ecosystem.
 Remember, cats are not a natural part of the ecosystem and when you introduce an animal into an ecosystem where is doesn’t belong it can react havoc.

 Cats are great at showing their love for you after time spent outside by leaving you “little presents”.
 If you’re the owner of a cat who roams free outside you probably know what I mean, dead rodents or birds left right at your doorstep as a sign of their affection for you.
 You probably don’t relish in the task of cleaning up these gifts and by keeping your cat indoors you won’t have to deal with this unpleasantness.